-Irving Shipbuilding says Norman e-mails unfairly malign company
+Irving Shipbuilding says Norman e-mails malign company

 Vice-Adm.
 Norman sought to press the Liberals into sticking with the Davie contract.

-Irving Shipbuilding CEO James Irving tried to persuade the Trudeau Liberals to tear up the sole-source contract with Chantier Davie, arguing that his firm had offered a lower-cost option.
+Irving Shipbuilding CEO James Irving tried to persuade the federal government to tear up the sole-source contract with Chantier Davie, arguing that his firm had offered a lower-cost option.
 Another shipbuilder, Vancouver-based Seaspan, also wrote a letter, calling for an open competition and insisting it could convert a civilian cargo ship into a military supply vessel at a significantly lower cost.

-In its Friday statement, Irving noted that it had put forward a proposal to provide an supply ship as well.
+In its Friday statement, Irving noted that it had put forward a proposal to provide a supply ship as well.
 “We invested approximately $400,000 into our proposal.
-On several occasions we discussed our proposal with Vice-Admiral Norman and his staff to ensure we understood the Navy’s priorities and mission requirements.”
+On several occasions we discussed our proposal with Vice-Admiral Norman and his staff to ensure we understood the navy’s priorities and mission requirements.”

 Irving said it also presented this proposal to a “formal evaluation board comprised of navy staff, members from the Department of National Defence, Industry Canada, and Public Works and Government Services.”

 It said it could have delivered the same sort of ship for far less money than Davie.
 “The $660-million dollar cost of the Davie contract reported in the press is three times the cost of Irving Shipbuilding’s $220-million proposal.
 Moreover, our proposal would have been delivered in half the time of the Davie proposal with much more capability.
-If our proposal had been adopted, the interim refueling capability would now be in service by the Royal Canadian Navy today.”
+If our proposal had been adopted, the interim refuelling capability would now be in service by the Royal Canadian Navy today.”

-The Halifax firm said it had thought its alternative proposal had been given a fair hearing in Canada but no longer believes that.
-“Irving Shipbuilding worked hard at the request of the Navy to develop an innovative, affordable and expedited solution to the Navy’s critical need for an interim refueling capability.
+The Halifax firm said it had thought its alternative proposal had been given a fair hearing in Canada but it no longer believes that.
+“Irving Shipbuilding worked hard at the request of the navy to develop an innovative, affordable and expedited solution to the navy’s critical need for an interim refuelling capability.
 We did so with the expectation that our proposal would be evaluated fairly based on best value for Canada.
 The Court’s disclosure yesterday shows otherwise.”Report Typo/Error

 Follow us on Twitter: @RobertFife, @stevenchase